RentaHomeCodepath/RentAHome/README.md

 ## Overview
 ### Description
 This app is primarily used to rate existing apartments/landlords within cities.
-It's no secret in big cities renters are usually taken advantage of.
-This app will help shed light on such an issue.
+It's no secret in big cities that renters are usually taken advantage of.
+This app will help shed light on such an issue by providing a source/database to assess the conduct of landlords.

 ### App Evaluation
 [Evaluation of your app across the following attributes]